-To encourage women pursuing careers in transportation, the Greater Dallas/Fort Worth Chapter of WTS awards three local scholarship to one graduate and two undergraduate students.
-The graduate scholarship is for $1,500 and the undergraduate scholarships are for $1,000.
+To encourage women pursuing careers in transportation, the Greater Dallas/Fort Worth Chapter of WTS awards six local scholarship to graduate, undergraduate, community college, and high school students.
 These scholarships have been made possible through generous contributions from our corporate members.

 Every year, the scholarships are competitive and based on the applicant’s specific transportation involvement and goals, job skills, and academic record.
 Minority candidates are encouraged to apply.
 Past applicants have backgrounds in civil, mechanical, electrical, and environmental engineering, as well as urban planning, public policy, public safety, and emergency response.
 Any students that may be eligible for the scholarships should apply!

 Currently accepting applications for The Gorrondona & Associates, Inc./WTS High School Scholarships.
 Applications must be post marked no later than Friday, March 27, 2015.
 Winner will be contacted via phone no later than Monday, April 20, 2015.

 North Central Texas Council of Governments

 Phone: (817) 695-9284

 Gorrondona & Associates, Inc. /WTS High School Scholarship ($2,500)